John Safran

 Safran is known for his television stunts, which include placing a fatwa on Australian television host Rove McManus, sneaking nine young men into an exclusive Melbourne nightclub by disguising them as members of American nu metal band Slipknot, running through Jerusalem wearing nothing but the beanie and scarf of St Kilda Football Club, driving a remote-controlled seagull with a cigarette onto the Melbourne Cricket Ground, and his confrontation with A Current Affair host Ray Martin.

-Currently, he works as a journalist; he released his latest book, Puff Piece, in August 2021.
+He currently works as a journalist and author.
+He released his latest book, Squat, in October 2024.

 Early life

 Safran was born in Melbourne to Jewish parents.
 His maternal grandparents were Polish Jewish Bundists.
 Safran's mother, Gitl, was born in Uzbekistan as they were fleeing their home country for Australia.
 She died in 2003.
 His paternal ancestors were German Jews and left shortly before the rise of Nazi Germany.
 He has one older sister, Margaret.

 He grew up in Balwyn North and attended North Balwyn Primary School, Balwyn High School and Yeshivah College from Year 8 onwards.
 He describes himself at Yeshivah, an all-boys Orthodox Jewish school, as being "the least religious kid in the most religious school in Australia".

 After school he studied journalism at RMIT University.
 He eventually dropped out without completing his degree and began work in advertising for Clemenger Harvie.
 During this time he also worked as a copywriter for Mazda, Village Roadshow and Sea World, where he wrote the company's jingle.

 During his final year in high school, Safran formed the hip-hop group Raspberry Cordial with his friend Chris Lumsden.
 They played to some success, receiving high rotation airplay on the city's community radio, playing many gigs in Melbourne and coming second in the RMIT Battle of the Bands competition.
-Their debut album was Melbourne Tram, of which Safran apparently has hundreds of unsold cassettes in his bedroom to this day.

 After winning a government youth music initiative, they followed up with Taste Test, of which 500 copies were pressed.
 Of those only 93 sold, so the remaining 407 had to be crushed.
-He said that the world just "wasn't ready for white rappers then" and Raspberry Cordial "broke down the wall that Eminem's been able to walk through."
+He said that the world just "wasn't ready for white rappers then" and Raspberry Cordial "broke down the wall that Eminem's been able to walk through", referencing the well-known Caucasian rapper Eminem and his success in an industry predominantly African-American.